≡ Menu

 The Scottish Terrier is often described as a big dog with short legs.
 This short-legged dog has a robust body and is built low to the ground.
 He is about 10 inches in height at the shoulder level and weighs 18 to 21 pounds.

-Easily identifiable by his long-bearded face, bushy eyebrows and piercing almond-shaped eyes.
-He has a large muzzle, deep chest, erect ears and black nose.
+He is most easily identifiable by his long-bearded face, bushy eyebrows, and piercing almond-shaped eyes.
+He has a large muzzle, a deep chest, erect ears, and a black nose.
 His teeth are pretty sharp.
 His tail is about 7 inches tall and points straight up.

 Scottish Terrier Coat

-The Scottie has a thick double coat consisting of a soft and dense undercoat and a hard and wiry topcoat.
-He does not shed as much as some of the other soft coated breeds.
+The Scottie has a thick double coat consisting of a soft, dense undercoat and a complex, wiry topcoat.
+He does not shed as much as other soft-coated breeds.

 His coat is usually of the color black.
-But it could also be of the colors wheaten, steel, brindle or gray.
-He may have a white blaze on the chest.
+But it could also be wheaten, steel, brindle, or gray.
+He may have a white blaze on his chest.

 Grooming

-He is a high maintenance pet for sure.
+He is a high-maintenance pet, for sure.
 His coat requires regular brushing.
 You might have to take him to a professional for the grooming.
-Removing the dead hairs from his coat is not easy.
+Removing the dead hairs from his skin is not easy.

 Scottish Terrier Temperament